Monaco Ocean Protection Challenge

 “Start-ups” category (open to all entrepreneurs who create or have created after June 2022)

-On Wednesday, May 14, 2025, the winners of the Monaco Ocean Protection Challenge (MOPC) were honored at the Grand Final, held at the Oceanographic Museum in Monaco in the presence of numerous guests.
-Born in Monaco – a major player in ocean preservation – this high-level international competition is aimed at students and young entrepreneurs from all over the world.
-It aims to provide concrete support for the creation and development of start-ups capable of demonstrating a positive impact on ocean protection in the short to medium term.
+On Thursday, June 11, 2026, four teams winners of the Monaco Ocean Protection Challenge (MOPC) were were honored during the Grand Final which took place at the Oceanographic Museum of Monaco in the presence of many guests.
+Born in Monaco—a key player in the preservation of the ocean – This international competition at an advanced level is intended for students and young entrepreneurs from all over the world.
+It aims to support in practical ways the creation and the development of startups capable of demonstrating a positive impact on the protection of the ocean and the management of its resources in a sustainable manner, in the short or medium term.

 The 138 participating teams, from 129 universities representing 66 nationalities, worked from mid-January 2025 to the end of March 2025 ona business plan to present new business concepts for a more sustainable Ocean.